Financial Responsibilities for Underground Injection Well Owners or Operators

 - Described in rule with financial instrument, timing, and required payment specified.

 Class II financial responsibilities are addressed in guidance, which provides recommendations on financial instruments.
-Unlike the requirements for other well classes, financial responsibilities for Class II wells are recomendations and non-binding.
+Unlike the requirements for other well classes, financial responsibilities for Class II wells are recommendations and non-binding.
 States with primacy may have additional financial responsibility requirements that owners or operators must follow.

 Class VI wells have: